Tuesday 11 June 1940

 The RAF drops incendiaries on the Black Forest during the night in an attempt to begin forest fires.

 North Africa: Ground hostilities in North Africa commence when a British patrol raids Sidi Omar and the Italians also stage raids.
-The British 11th Hussars send armoured cars into Libya and take some Italian troops prisoner who don't even realize they are at war.
+The British 11th Hussars send armored cars into Libya and take some Italian troops as prisoners.
+The Italians do not even realize they are at war yet.

 International Relations: Australia, South Africa and New Zealand, all part of the British Commonwealth, declare war on Italy.
 Italy severs relations with Norway.